AdobeDocs/commerce-admin-developer/src/pages/pattern-library/templates/sign-in-form.md

 If the user opts to retrieve their password via the hyperlink ("Forgot your password?") the sign-in module will display

 *  the title **Password Help** in the style of the Welcome message from the initial state
-*  instructional text explaining the process for retrieving one’s password
+*  instructional text explaining the process for retrieving one's password
-*  a text field to enter the user’s email address used at the time of registration; a button to submit the user’s email address and initiate the process – **Retrieve Password**
+*  a text field to enter the user's email address used at the time of registration; a button to submit the user's email address and initiate the process – **Retrieve Password**
 *  a link to cancel the retrieval and return to the initial state of the sign-in module – "Back to Sign in"

 ![](../../_images/pattern-library/Sign-in_password-retrieval.png)